Thinking About Renouncing Your U.S. Citizenship or Abandoning Your Green Card? Here Are Three Questions You Should Ask Yourself First!

 Importantly, an individual born in the United States retains U.S. citizenship even where the individual never subsequently resides in the United States, never exercises any right of a citizen, nor even is aware of his or her citizenship

-For more information about U.S. citizenship renunciation and Green card abandonment, attend our upcoming webinar.
-Our professional tax specialists will discuss key issues about U.S. citizenship renunciation and how to approach the process the right way.
+For more information about U.S. citizenship renunciation and Green card abandonment, contact our professional tax specialists who will discuss with you how to approach this process the right way.

 ● I was naturalized after passing a citizenship test